 \section{Conclusion}

-In this paper, we introduce a mathematics tool $\epsilon-DR$ to evaluate privacy preserving mechanisms.
+In this paper, we introduce a mathematical tool $\epsilon$-DR to evaluate privacy preserving mechanisms.
 We also propose a non-linear dimension reduction framework.
-This framework projects data on lower dimension domain in which it prevents data reconstruction and preserve data utility.
-The dimensionally-reduced data can be used effectively for the machine learning tasks such as classification.
-Our future works plan to extend the framework for adapting with different types of data, such as time series and categorical data.
+This framework projects data onto lower dimension domain in which it prevents reconstruction attacks and preserves data utility.
+The dimension-reduced data can be used effectively for the machine learning tasks such as classification.
+In our future works, we plan to extend the framework to adapt with different types of data, such as time series and categorical data.
 We will apply different metrics to compute the distance other than $l_2$ norm and investigate the framework on several applications in security systems and data collaborative contributed systems.